Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Introduction

 \section{Introduction}

 Advances in modern technology have facilitated the collection of multiple network data from various sources (e.g., Facebook, LinkedIn, and Twitter) that present disparate social ties \citep{kairouz2021advances}.
-This data type can be well represented by multi-layer networks \citep{mucha2010community,boccaletti2014structure,kivela2014multilayer,han2015consistent}, in which the nodes are the entities of interest, and the network layers reflect their relationships across different sources.
-As a result, the study of multi-layer networks has received remarkable attention recently.
-Most existing works assume that all network layers are stored in a single central machine, see, e.g., \citet{paul2016consistent,bhattacharyya2018spectral,liu2018global,paul2020spectral,lei2020consistent,arroyo2021inference,macdonald2022latent,lei2020bias,huang2022spectral}.
-However, in practice, the multi-layer network is often locally stored because of the private ownership and the communication cost among others \citep{dwork2014algorithmic,kairouz2021advances}.
-For example, consider a multi-layer friendship network obtained from different social platforms, where the nodes are the common users of these platforms, and the layers correspond to different social ties.
-In this network, neither the users would like others to know what kind of users they are following completely, nor are the platforms willing to share all the network information because of the ownership.
-Thus, aggregating all network layers into one central machine would be rather difficult in this scenario.
-To this end, the analysis of the multi-layer networks should be naturally based on a distributed and federated architecture.
+This type of data can be well represented by multi-layer networks \citep{mucha2010community}, where the nodes are the entities of interest, and the network layers reflect their relationships across different local sources.
+In practice, a multi-layer network is often stored in a distributed manner because of ownership and communication costs, among others \citep{kairouz2021advances}.
+Moreover, the network edges from local sources often contain sensitive and private information~\citep{dwork2014algorithmic}.
+Therefore, the analysis of the multi-layer networks should be naturally based on a distributed and federated architecture with additional privacy-preserving guarantees.